Seren-Hughes/crystal-cave/TESTING.md

 I created the new branch in the terminal and ensured I was working on the correct branch before starting the refactor:
 ![Git branch creation](assets/media/terminal-create-new-branch.png)

-I created a new branch for the refactor, which allowed me to work on the changes without affecting the main codebase.
+The new branch for the refactor, which allowed me to work on the changes without affecting the main codebase.
 This was especially useful and reassuring, as I could easily switch back to the original code if needed.
 Once I was satisfied with the refactor (I tested a deployment on multiple devices and browsers), I merged it back into the main branch.

 To merge the branch back into the main branch, I created a pull request in GitHub.
 I disccovered git commands to delete the branch after merging, but I have left it in place for now to keep a record of the refactor process.